 January 9, 2008

 A look at one of Indiana's most beautiful rural ski areas.
-Deer, turkey, eagles and osprey --all a common site at this park located in the forested hills of the Wabash River Valley, in Cass County.
+Deer, turkey, eagles and osprey --all are a common sight at this park located in the forested hills of the Wabash River Valley, in Cass County.

 Paw Paw Creek